Culture of Lahore: Landscape and gardening

 There are scenic parks that are frequented by joggers, couples, children, students and seniors.
 Bagh-e-Jinnah (formerly known as Lawrence Gardens) is one such place; it has a large variety of gorgeous plants, trees, long and varied pathways and creative light effects.
 Landscape of historical gardens such as Shalimar Gardens, Hazuri Bagh and Shahdara Bagh are an evidence of beautiful Mughal art.
 Fountains are a very important indication of culture of Lahore.
 Almost every major roundabout (locally called 'chowk') has a combination of a fountain with floral decorations.
-Pakistan's national flower is Gardenia jasminoides (monomously termed 'Jasmine') and carries great importance for the people of Lahore.
+Pakistan's national flower is Gardenia jasminoides (mononymously termed 'Jasmine') and carries great importance for the people of Lahore.

 Music and dance

 Lahore has seen a myriad of melodies, genres, and vocals alongside a variety of musical instruments (both new and old) over the past few decades.
 This has given rise to the city's diverse sound of music and rapidly evolving culture.

 Lahore's Music ranges from the earthy qawwalis of Nusrat Fateh Ali Khan, the Punjabi ditties of Abrar-ul-Haq, the pop sensations; Atif Aslam and Ali Zafar, the Sufi-Rock of Junoon, the underground Lahori grunge/rock revolution (of a handful of bands) in the early 90s and to the revolutionaries of yesteryear – Noor Jehan, Farida Khanum, Ustad Amanat Ali Khan and many more.
 In addition, the dhol maestro, Pappu Sain, and the master of the iktara, Saien Zahoor (both of whom have shared their glory performing for people at shrines to concerts), to the fresh crop of commercialised Lahori pop acts (of both the past and today), to the jaded, angst-ridden rockers/bands such as Shahzad Hameed, Call, and Entity Paradigm; music from Lahore has been assorted at best.
 In fact, the Lahori music scene has churned out so many musicians over the years that it would be almost impossible to list each band/musician down.
 Nonetheless, each has contributed to the country's music scene on a macro level – making it what it is today; pulsating with promise.

 Even though things have been on the down slide – given the worldwide economic recession and the security situation within the country – the local musicians have still managed to stay in the game by taking out albums (some of which are completely self-funded), and playing at concerts and gigs throughout the country.

 Lahore is also famously known in the Indian subcontinent for its mujra dance, which originated in the courts of the Mughals and has been passed on through successive generations by traditional women practitioners.